lazare-dev/embedding-api/README.md

-Certainly!
-Here's a basic README.md for your Word Embedding App with ChromaDB integration:

 # Word Embedding App with ChromaDB

 This application processes text data, trains word embeddings, and stores them in ChromaDB.
 It also provides an API to retrieve embeddings for given prompts.